realA10001986/Dash-Gauges/README.md

 >
 >This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.

-After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
-If that fails, it will again start in access point mode.

 ##### &#9654; Places without a WiFi network

 If no TCD is present, keep your Dash Gauges operating in AP-mode.

-If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your Dash Gauges to the TCD's own WiFi network.

-Click on "Connect to WiFi" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *WiFi network name (SSID)*.
+If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your Dash Gauges to the TCD's own WiFi network: Click on "Connect to WiFi" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *WiFi network name (SSID)*.
 If you password-proteced your TCD-AP, enter this password below.
 See [here](#car-setup) for more details.

 After completing this step, your Dash Gauges are ready to be configured through the "Config Portal".